Please ensure Javascript is enabled for purposes of website accessibility Family Members | University of West Florida

 3. Provide a copy of your Certificate of Eligibility (COE) upon receipt.

-4. Set up an appointment with your advisor, as they will assign you a registration PIN number so that you may register for your classes.
+4. Set up an appointment with your advisor, as they will assign you a registration PIN so you can register for classes.

 5. Set up a VA file with the school's Military and Veterans Resource Center (MVRC) and certify your classes.